musikele/musikele.github.io/_posts/2017-02-25-the-javascript-event-loop-for-dummies.md

 Bearing this in mind, let's return to the basis.

-1. The first `console.log()` is printed.
+- The first `console.log()` is printed: `Starting app`

-2. The first block is evaluated:
+- The first block is evaluated:
 ```javascript
 //first block
 setTimeout(() => {
   console.log('First setTimeout');
 }, 2000);
 ```
 This code says: *after 2000 milliseconds, trigger the function specified as first argument*.
 Since `() => { ... }` is a function, this is put in a **callback queue** ready to get fired when the conditions occour.

-3. The second block is evaluated:
+- The second block is evaluated:

 ```javascript
 //second block